Were on Bible Gateway

 Our team is dedicated to helping individuals, couples and families experience personal freedom, emotional wellness, and healthy relationships.

-We meet you where you are, without judging, become your confidant and with God’s power, move you out of your shadow of death.
+We meet you where you are, without judging, become your confidant, and with God’s power we move you out of your shadow of death.
 We also offer referrals, when necessary.
 Our staff is a friendly, caring group of people who will walk alongside you through life’s most difficult experiences.
 You don’t have to go through the grieving process alone.
 Grief workshops and support groups are led by trained people who understand what you are going through and who genuinely want to help you.
-You’ll gain access to valuable Grief resources to help you recover from your loss and support you in moving forward.
+You’ll gain access to valuable grief resources to help you recover from your loss, and we will support you in moving forward.

 Couples must move from “knowing what to do” to “doing what they know,” and in the process, healing can take place.